 Session presiders are expected to inform audiences of speakers’ preferences concerning the sharing of their presentations through social media.
 This means conveying restrictions and may mean announcing a speaker’s Twitter handle.

-All Congress sessions will be held as Zoom meetings linked directly from the meeting site.
+Participants attending virtual sessions, or attending hybrid sessions virtually, access sessions through Zoom meetings linked directly from the meeting site.

 - For an optimal experience, download the Zoom client to your device(s), or, if already downloaded, update the app.

 - The Join Now link for each event goes live on the meeting site 20 minutes ahead of the scheduled start time.
 Presiders are encouraged to arrive promptly at that time.